haxxxen/ps3mfw-builder-0.2.1-mod/README.md

 When patching a COBRA CFW, keep in mind to update COBRA hashes on protected modules.

 Credits go to all the original authors of MFW-BUILDER and its tools.
 Also credits to mysis, who has made most of the patches!
+Also credits to those testing this modified version of mfwbuilder